RuskinManku/ChatBot_NLP/README.md

 # Chatbot for answering product related questions
-An LSTM based model for unanswering questions related to retail products.
+An LSTM based model for answering questions related to retail products.